SELECT Queries Syntax¶

 ARRAY JOIN clause in a query.

-WHERE/PREWHERE clause, it can be performed as before the
+WHERE/PREWHERE clause, it can be performed either before

-WHERE/PREWHERE (if its result is needed in this clause), as after completing it (to reduce the volume of calculations).
+WHERE/PREWHERE (if the result is needed in this clause), or after completing it (to reduce the volume of calculations).
 The processing order is controlled by the query optimizer.